-The prospective own risk and solvency assessment is performed annually as part of the business planning process for which the main priorities are set by Management and then communicated to the various business units throughout CNP Assurances, covering both business development and investment strategy.
+The prospective own risk and solvency assessment is performed annually as part of the business planning process for which the main priorities are set by Executive Management and then communicated to the various business units throughout the Group, covering both business development and investment strategy.

-The assessments are consolidated by incorporating capital management considerations, to determine CNP Assurances' overall solvency needs.
-The results are presented for approval to Executive Management and to the units in charge of CNP Assurances' various businesses.
+The assessments are consolidated by incorporating capital management considerations, to determine the Group's overall solvency needs.
+The results are presented for approval to Executive Management and to the units in charge of the Group's various businesses.
 The summarised data is included in the ORSA report submitted to the Board of Directors for approval and sent to the insurance supervisor (ACPR).